 Results from liposuction are both immediate and progressive.
 While most patients see good results right away, some may have to wait for the swelling to recede in order to see the maximum effects of the surgery.
 The results of liposuction are long lasting, and patients can enjoy them for many years to come, as long as they avoid gaining significant amounts of weight.
-Studies show that liposuction patients who exercise regularly maintain better results than those who don’t, so try to keep up an active lifestyle in order to optimize your liposuction results!2
+Trusted Source Liposuction Induces a Compensatory Increase of Visceral Fat Which Is Effectively Counteracted by Physical Activity: A Randomized Trial Benatti F, Solis M, Artioli G, et al Go to Source Studies show that liposuction patients who exercise regularly maintain better results than those who don’t, so try to keep up an active lifestyle in order to optimize your liposuction results!

 It is important to understand that liposuction is not a weight loss surgery.
-It is a body contouring procedure that is best suited for patients who are at a healthy, stable weight, with good skin elasticity and a desire to smooth away excess fat deposits.3 The best way to determine if liposuction is right for you is to schedule a consultation appointment with Dr. Rednam.
+It is a body contouring procedure that is Trusted Source Liposuction American Society of Plastic Surgeons Go to Source best suited for patients who are at a healthy, stable weight, with good skin elasticity and a desire to smooth away excess fat deposits.
+The best way to determine if liposuction is right for you is to schedule a consultation appointment with Dr. Rednam.

-In general liposuction is considered safe when performed by an experienced board-certified plastic surgeon.4 However, as with any surgery liposuction does have some risks which include anesthesia risks, changes in sensation, bruising, infection, asymmetries, irregular contours, and swelling.5
+In general liposuction is considered Trusted Source Frequently asked liposuction questions ASPS Go to Source safe when performed by an experienced board-certified plastic surgeon.
+However, as with any surgery liposuction does have some Trusted Source What are the risks of liposuction?
+ASPS Go to Source risks which include anesthesia risks, changes in sensation, bruising, infection, asymmetries, irregular contours, and swelling.

 The cost of liposuction can vary based on several factors including the number of areas treated and the amount of fat removed.
 The best way to determine your exact cost is to schedule a consultation with Dr. Rednam.